Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

 OpenVPN Connect
 ~~~~~~~~~~~~~~~

-Here is necessary that you install the official client application that enables to securely access network resources.
+To follow this tutorial is necessary that you install the official client application that enables to securely access network resources.
 We strongly suggest **OpenVPN Connect**, available on Windows, MacOS and Linux.
-This small tutorial will show openVPN Connect steps.
+The steps for OpenVPN Connect are shown below.

 .. note::
    **OpenVPN Connect** is not the only valid client option, **Tunnelblick** can also be used on **MacOS** (but not on Windows).